cisnes/BITCORN-Multinode/README.md

     git clone https://github.com/BITCORNProject/BITCORN-Multinode.git && cd BITCORN-Multinode

-The first installation of this script will take up to 30mins to get everything set up.
-Later installations will take a couple of minutes
+The first installation of this script will take up to 30mins to get everything set up, so be patient.
+Later installations of additional masternodes will take a couple of minutes.

 ## IMPORTANT